 Our team is dedicated to giving injury victims the informed counsel and

-guidance they need to secure a positive results in their cases.
+guidance they need to secure a positive result in their cases.
 You can

-rest assured knowing that you will received quality representation and
+rest assured knowing that you will receive quality representation and

 insightful legal services when you work with our firm.
 With our expertise

 and proven track record of success, we are more than prepared to bring